wildthinkslaboratory/blog-kit/_pages/calculus/limit3.md

 ---
 title: Limit
 smartdown: true
-lesson: 'limit'
+lesson: 'more_limits'
+header: 'none'
 ogimage: /assets/images/calculus/limits.jpg
-header: 'none'
 ---

 # :::: note1
 You can drag the green slider to get close to $x=1$, but you can get super close and still not reach it by using the [closer](:=reduce=true) button multiple times.
 # ::::
-### Thinking about Limits
+### More Limits

 #### --outlinebox outer1